fls-bioinformatics-core/pegs/docs/source/outputs.rst

    :alt: Example heatmap with TADs from PEGS

-By default the heatmap is output as a PNG image, however this can be changed - along with other properties of the heatmap - as described in :ref:`customising_the_heatmap`.
+By default the heatmap is output as a PNG image, however this can be changed (along with other properties of the heatmap such as colours and axis labels) as described in :ref:`customising_the_heatmap`.

 XLSX file
 =========